Praashoo7/MiniProjects/README.txt

 	    - In Second Option(dmycalculateMModule.py) This Calculates Total Years, Months, Weeks and Days Between Two Dates Given by the User.

 	    - There is no use of Implicit Modules Provided by Python.
-The Implicit Python
             - Module is Only used to Aquire the Current Date and only in First Selection(dmycalculateCModule.py).

 3. FilterMapReduce(Module) :- Own created Filter, Map and Reduce Functions.